pivotal-legacy/pivots/server/README.md

 # pivots-spring

-An internal directory using Spring Web MVC
+An internal directory using Spring Boot

 ## Setting up for Development